Hu13er/XeroCTF/halftimepad/README.md

                 plain = pplain
 ```

-It's enough to extract first 100 bytes of plain text, so we can reveal key completly.
+It's enough to extract the first 100 bytes of the plain text, so we can reveal the key completely.